 1. Have you been convicted in any state or federal court within the last ten years of any felony involving another person or any crime involving a child?
-If so, please explain: 2.
-Within the last ten years, have you been convicted in any state of any of the following major traffic violations?
+If so, please explain:

+2. Within the last ten years, have you been convicted in any state of any of the following major traffic violations?
 If the answer is "yes" to any of the below listed violations, please identify the violation(s) and provide explanation for the circumstances below.

-(A) Hit-and-run driving; (B) driving while under the influence of alcohol or drugs; (C) vehicular homicide; (D) reckless driving; or (E) any offense for which the driver's license was suspended or revoked pursuant to K.S.A.
+- (A) Hit-and-run driving;

+- (B) driving while under the influence of alcohol or drugs;

+- (C) vehicular homicide;

+- (D) reckless driving; or

+(E) any offense for which the driver's license was suspended or revoked pursuant to K.S.A.
 8-254 and 8-255 and amendments thereto.

-R.B.M.
-6-234 and 6-255 and amendments and etc. For the purposes of this disclosure, a "conviction" means entering a plea of guilty or nolo contendre, a finding of guilty by a court or jury, or forfeiture of bond.
+For the purposes of this disclosure, a "conviction" means entering a plea of guilty or nolo contendre, a finding of guilty by a court or jury, or forfeiture of bond.

 I attest that my above responses are truthful and accurate.
-I acknowledge that any of who sures given above may affect the district's ability to allow me to transport students, regardles ether provision of student transport is identified as a required job duty or is simply incidental school employment or sponsorship of or attendance at school-related activities.
-I hereby authorize USD 214 to obtain my driving record through a local law enforcement y; the Kansas Department of Revenue, Division of Vehicles in accordance with K.S.A.
-74-and/or through law enforcement agencies in any other states wherein I have such a record.
-Signe i: Signat ture of USD Employee or Applicant for Employment Date Printe d Name of Employee or Applicant for Employment
+I acknowledge that any disclosures given above may affect the district's ability to allow me to transport students, regardless of whether provision of student transport is identified as a required job duty or is simply incidental to my school employment or sponsorship of or attendance at school-related activities.

+I hereby authorize USD 214 to obtain my driving record through a local law enforcement agency; the Kansas Department of Revenue, Division of Vehicles in accordance with K.S.A.
+74-2012; and/or through law enforcement agencies in any other states wherein I have such a record.

+Signature of USD Employee or Applicant for Employment

+Printed Name of Employee or Applicant for Employment